ImaneBenHassine/Income-Prediction-and-Deploy-with-Django/README.md

 Installation :
 - Back in the anaconda prompt :
 - pip install virtualenv or py -m venv venv ( using virtual environment to not mess with packages from other projects)
-- Before starting Django project let’s get the empty repository from the Github :
+- Before starting Django project let’s get the empty repository from the Github
-- git clone https://github.com/pplonski/my_ml_service.git (with .gitignore adding Python template it will prevent git from tracking unimportant or unsafe files like .env files)
-- cd my_ml_service
+- cd C:\Users\user\Income-Prediction-and-Deploy-with-Django
 - ls -l ( if it not working probably needs to add C:\Program Files\Git\usr\bin tp the path variable)
 - venv\Scripts\activate.bat ( need to activate the environment every time starting work on your project in the new terminal) Start Django project :